AswinP7/CarND-Advanced-Lane-Lines/README.md

 ## Identifying lane-line pixels and fitting their positions with a polynomial

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The detection of lane-lines starts with searching for peaks in the histogramm in the bottom part of the thresholded and warped images.
+The identified peaks are used as the starting point for following the line using the sliding window approach. ([lanefinder.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/lanefinder.py), function `findLanes1st()`.
+After the initial line is detected, we can continue searching for the new location of the lane line starting in the area where the current line was detected.  ([lanefinder.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/lanefinder.py), function `findLanesNext()`

 ![alt text][image5]

 ## Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in functions curvature and lanepos in [curvature.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/curvature.py)
+I did this in functions `curvature()` and `lanepos()` in [curvature.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/curvature.py)

 ## Example image of result plotted back down onto the road such that the lane area is identified clearly.